Tomshiii/ahk_wiki/Latest/GUIs/GUIs.md

 # <u>`class gameCheckGUI {`</u>

 Within `settingsGUI()` is the ability to call another GUI, `gameCheckGUI` which is defined in a class in `..\lib\GUIs\gameCheckGUI.ahk` and can be accessed by pressing the `Add game to 'gameCheck.ahk'` menu option button within `settingsGUI()` or by right clicking on the `gameCheck.ahk` tray icon in the taskbar.
-This GUI is designed to allow the user to quickly add games to the `Game List.ahk` file that is read by `gameCheck.ahk`.
+This GUI is designed to allow the user to quickly add games to the `games.txt` file that is read by `gameCheck.ahk`.
 When the user opens `settingsGUI()` it grabs the `winTitle` and `winProcess` of the active window and stores that information, if the user then opens `gameCheckGUI()` that information is prefilled into the edit boxes so the user can edit it accordingly - if `gameCheckGUI` is called via the tray icon, that prefill information is generated then.

 ![image](https://user-images.githubusercontent.com/53557479/199131020-e705d0b8-0629-4391-8b1d-3540c4598b8f.png)